-- 4.3 Once an assessment board has made the decision to offer you resubmission, the Course Leader (or equivalent) or Year 0 Pathways Leader as appropriate will set the resubmission task for you.
+- 2.4.3 Once an assessment board has made the decision to offer you resubmission, the Course Leader (or equivalent) will set the resubmission task for you.
 The member of staff setting the task will ensure that the task enables you to meet the Learning Outcomes of the unit you have failed.
-In the case of a resubmission task for the assessed performance element of unit BA3b on the BA (Hons) in Acting, this may be an alternative form of assessment that enables you to meet the relevant Learning Outcomes. - 4.4 When the resubmission task is set, a Course Administrator will write to you to confirm the details, including the date you have to hand in the work resulting from the task.
-If you're a student on the MA in Education (including the PGCertHE), the QME Office will write to you with the resubmission task and your new deadline.
+In the case of a resubmission task where assessment of the original submission is by live presentation, you will be given an alternative opportunity to meet the Learning Outcomes. - 2.4.4 When the resubmission task is set, a Course Administrator will write to you to confirm the details, including the date you have to hand in the work resulting from the task.